Canoe at the 2016 Summer Paralympics

-Paracanoeing at the 2016 Summer Paralympics, also simply referred to as canoeing, was held in Rio de Janeiro in September 2016, with a maximum of 60 athletes (30 men, 30 women) competing in six sprint style events.
-This was the first appearance for Para-canoe in the Paralympic Games.
+Canoe at the 2016 Summer Paralympics was held in Rio de Janeiro in September 2016, with a maximum of 60 athletes (30 men, 30 women) competing in six sprint style events.
+This was the first appearance for Para canoe in the Paralympic Games.

 Background to inclusion

 In 2009, the International Canoe Federation (ICF) began a programme to make the sport accessible to everyone, with the explicit aim of including it in the Paralympic Games for the first time in Rio.

 In 2010, 31 countries sent participants to the ICF Canoe Sprint World Championships in Poland.
 That same year, the sport’s inclusion in the Rio 2016 Paralympic Games was approved.

 In the Paralympic Games, only kayaks, identified by the letter K, are used, and only flatwater sprint events are held.
 Each boat is adapted according to the functional abilities of its crew members.
 Athletes with any type of physical-motor disability may participate in competitions.